stitchdata/docs/_database-integrations/postgres/vanilla/v1/postgres-v1.md

       - **A database running PostgreSQL 9.4 or greater** Earlier versions of PostgreSQL do not include logical replication functionality, which is required for Log-based Replication.
       - **The `SUPERUSER` privilege.** If using logical replication, this is required to define the appropriate server settings.
       - **To connect to the master instance.** Log-based replication will only work on master instances due to a feature gap in PostgreSQL 10.
 [Based on their forums](https://commitfest.postgresql.org/12/788/){:target="new"}, PostgreSQL is working on adding support for using logical replication on a read replica to a future version.
+      - **To check for TOASTed tables and columns**.
+TOASTed tables and columns in your {{ integration.display_name }} database can cause the following issues when using Log-Based Replication:

+          1. Recurring `no known snapshot` errors, or
+          2. Inaccurate data replication.

+          Refer to the [{{ integration.display_name }} documentation](https://www.postgresql.org/docs/9.5/storage-toast.html){:target="new"} for more information on what TOAST is and how to identify TOASTed tables and columns in your database.
   - item: |
       **If you're not using Log-based Replication**, you'll need: